Acupuncture For Stroke Treatment

 Spasticity does not set in immediately after a stroke.
 It can be avoided if more attention is given to body postures in the first month.

 Always keep the patient’s head, body, and limbs in normal physiological positions.
 Special consideration must be given to the the joints – neck, elbow, wrist, fingers, ankle and feet.

-Scalp acupuncture is very safe and one of the most effective ways to accelerate the recovery or rehabilitation from stroke sequaelae.
+Scalp acupuncture is one of the most commonly used methods to accelerate the recovery or rehabilitation from stroke sequaelae.

 You may ask, what does the word sequaelae mean?

 Well, according to MedicineNet.com Sequaela is a pathological condition resulting from a prior disease, injury, or attack.

 In most cases a sequela is a chronic condition, that is a complication which follows a more acute condition—it is different from, but is a consequence of, the first condition.

 When combined with an appropriate rehabilitation program, scalp acupuncture produces positive changes and improvement to motor and sensory function.

 In comparison, traditional body acupuncture treatment for stroke sequaelae often produces slower effects.

 Patients who have had previous acupuncture treatment often describe their practitioner using many points on their body.
 It is then a surprise to these patients, when I use points on the scalp and often on the side opposite to their affected side.